YShenZe/IP-Toolbox/README.md

-> [!TIP]
-> 目前正在开发中，使用技术栈
-> - nodejs
-> - webpack
-> - tailwindcss

 # IP-Toolbox

+> **⚠️ Currently in Development**
+> **Tech Stack**:
+> - Node.js
+> - Webpack
+> - Tailwind CSS

+## Introduction

-A tool to check IP information and perform network tests
+**IP-Toolbox** is a tool for checking IP information and performing network tests.
+It provides the following features:

-See your own IP: Display local IP from multiple IPv4 and IPv6 sources detection
+- **View Your Own IP**: Retrieve and display local IPv4 and IPv6 from multiple sources.

-See IP information: Display all IP related information, including country, region, ASN, geographic location, etc.
+- **IP Information Lookup**: Show detailed IP-related information, including country, region, ASN, and geographic location.

-Availability Detection: Detect the availability of some websites: Google, Github, Youtube, Netease, Baidu, etc.
+- **Availability Detection**: Check the availability of major websites such as Google, GitHub, YouTube, Netease, Baidu, etc.

-WebRTC Detection: Check the IP used when connecting with WebRTC.
+- **WebRTC Detection**: Detect the IP address used when connecting via WebRTC.

-DNS Leakage Detection: View DNS export information in order to see if there is a risk of DNS leakage of privacy in the case of VPN/proxy.
+- **DNS Leakage Detection**: Analyze DNS leaks to determine potential privacy risks when using a VPN or proxy.

-Dark Mode: Automatically switch between dark/daylight mode according to system settings, or manually switch between them
+- **Dark Mode**: Automatically switch between dark and light modes based on system settings or manual selection.

-Simple Mode: Specialized mode for mobile version to shorten the page length and quickly view the most important information.
+- **Simple Mode**: A mobile-optimized mode that shortens page length for quick access to key information.

-Check any IP information: You can check any IP information through the widget.
+- **Custom IP Lookup**: Manually check information for any given IP address.

-According to the result of the availability test, it will return a reminder of whether you can access the world wide web or not.

-# 安装使用

-先安装依赖：
+- **Internet Connectivity Status**: Based on availability test results, provide a notification indicating whether the user has full internet access.

+## Installation & Usage

+### 1. Install dependencies

 ```bash
 npm i
 ```

-然后打包：
+### 2. Build the project

 ```bash
 npm run build
 ```

-最后运行：
+### 3. Run the project

 ```bash
 npm run start
 ```

-# LICENSE

-使用MIT协议进行开源
+## License

+This project is open-source under the **MIT License**.